CamLRay/my-portfolio/README.md

 * _Clone the repository using your terminal and the command $git clone https://github.com/Sploob/my-portfolio.git _
 * _Once cloned open the webpage by clicking on the index.html file_
 * _alternatively edit the code in your IDE by navigating to the my-first-webpage directory using [#cd my-portfolio] and the command [$code .]_
-*_option 3: View the webpage in git hub pages at the link sploob.github.io/my-portfolio
+*_Option 3: View the webpage in git hub pages at the link sploob.github.io/my-portfolio_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs